succabs/kandirushsaga/README.md

 ## How am I supposed to cope with that?

 You are not.
 Getting a degree is hard.
 Deal with it.
+But unlike in real life, this game lets you try again easily.

+## What if I get both selvityspyyntö and plagiointisyytös at the same time?

+That is harsh.
+See the other answers.

 # How to run it?